VinceJepoyMendoza/DogDummyAPI/README.md

 ## All queries

-All filter routes have all the queries except the **/colors/filter?** route
+All filter routes have all the queries except the **/colors/filter?** route. queries can stack. check individual route for their available queries

 <!-- Query Table -->